 Figure 1: Drawing (left) and actual example (right) of Brushed DC motors

+Our drawing shows a simplified armature for an easier view of the current flowing through; however, brushed DC motors will have multiple coil windings with their armature.
 The brushes charge the commutator which delivers current through the armature in the opposite polarity of the permanent magnet.
 This causes the armature to rotate from the attraction of the magnets.

 The coils in the brushless motor are energized in a specific sequence (Figure 3), which causes the permanent magnets on the rotor to rotate.
 This is done without any physical contact and allows for a more efficient, longer-lasting DC motor.

 To follow the output shown in Figure 3, the brushless DC motor requires an Electronic Controller Unit (ECU), to determine the position of the rotor and which coils to energize.
-A Hall Effect is a common sensor inside most brushless motors.

-Connect the REV pin to one side of the rocker switch, this side will be the reverse direction side of the rocker switch.
+Connect the REV pin to one side of the rocker switch.
+This side will be the reverse direction side of the rocker switch.

 Apply 12VDC to the brushless DC motor controller, an indicator noise can be heard on initial power-up.